UofMontreal-Multiexpo/uom.dat/README.md

 * Click on button "Generate token".
 * Copy the given token.

-Then you must run the following instruction using your token as the `auth_token` argument:
+Then you must run the following instruction using your token as the `auth_token` argument.
 ```r
 devtools::install_github("UofMontreal-Multiexpo/uom.dat",
                          auth_token = "my_personal_access_token")